Governador Valadares, Minas Gerais, Brazil: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and N. Be sure to find the necessary type.
-The majority of adapters available are just plugs and require your devices to change the voltage themselves.
-If your devices can't do that they could get fried.
-This one should work in most locations.
+A plug adapter that supports outlet types C and N. Ensure that you get the right type.
+Many adapters currently sold are just plugs and expect your electronics to adjust the voltage themselves.
+If your electronics can't do that they could burn up.
+This one should be sufficient for most areas.

 A portable power bank, like this one